secureCodeBox/documentation/docs/how-tos/scanning-web-applications.md

 zap-authenticated-full-scan-juiceshop     zap-advanced-scan   Done    14
 ```

-If the scan's `STATE` is set to done, We can see our findings via the minio Instance.
-Information on how to do that [here](/docs/getting-started/installation#accessing-the-included-minio-instance)
+If the scan's `STATE` is set to done, We can see our findings via the S3 bucket.
+If you've used the default installation method you can follow the [guide](/docs/getting-started/installation#accessing-the-included-minio-instance) to access the integrated Minio S3 Bucket to view the findings.
 And we're done !
 Have Fun Scanning :)